Malpas History, Family Crest & Coats of Arms

 The surname Malpas was first found in Cheshire at Malpas, a large village and former market town, in the unions of Nantwich, Great Boughton, and Wrexham, chiefly in the Higher division of the hundred of Broxton.
 The barony formed part of the possessions of Earl Edwin prior to the Conquest, and was given by the first Norman earl of Chester to Robert Fitz-Hugh, one of the eight barons of his parliament.
 The castle, the head of the barony, was built soon after the Conquest, and stood immediately adjoining the church, but today all that is left is a circular mound, on which the keep stood.
 The place name literally means "the difficult passage" from the Old French words mal + pas.

-Important Dates for the Malpas family
+Early History of the Malpas family

 This web page shows only a small excerpt of our Malpas research.
 Another 76 words (5 lines of text) covering the years 1625 and 1668 are included under the topic Early Malpas History in all our PDF Extended History products and printed products wherever possible.